alexhegit/NNparser/readme.md

 **1 summaries sheet:**

-​	 Total counts of memory and computation costs
+​	 Total counts of memory and computation costs.

+​	Note that  1M = 1024 x 1024, and 1G= 1M x 1024 in this table

 **2 Details sheet:**